amazon-archives/debug-k8s-apps/content/hpa.md

 ---

-You configured your HPA but it doesn't work
+You configured your HPA but it doesn't work.